W1AE/DCNN-FR/README.md

 Run script "main1.m", "main2.m", "main3.m", "main4.m", "main5.m", "main6.m" in "Demo1.zip"for reproducing results reported in the author response letter.

 #The code is released in content-obscured version (p files).
-After acceptance of the manuscript (if decided so), the source code will also be made public.
+After acceptance of the manuscript (if decided so), the source code will be made public.